SeniorMars/seniormars.com/content/posts/box_rclone.md

 50.0 GB
 ```

-While rclone is a command-line tool, don't let that intimidate you if you're a Windows user!
-I'll provide detailed instructions for all platforms, with special attention to Windows-specific considerations throughout this guide.
+While rclone is a command-line tool, don't let that intimidate you if you have never used your terrminal!
+I'll provide detailed instructions for all platforms!
 Let's get started with setting up your own automated backup system!

 ## Installation